 Portfolio protection

-The strategy called asset allocation stresses the importance of including negatively and non-correlated assets in an investment portfolio as a defense against the cyclical downturns that affect each of the asset classes at certain times.
+The strategy of asset allocation emphasizes the value of including both negatively and non-correlated assets in your investment portfolio.
+This approach helps protect against the cyclical downturns that can impact each asset class at various times.

 Understanding Market Cycles And Strategies To Protect Portfolio by Inna Rosputnia